LRS, TCS & Schedule FA: India's compliance trifecta

 For each US stock or ETF you hold:

-6. Peak value during year: Highest market value in INR during the FY.
+- Peak value during year: Highest market value in INR during the relevant calendar year (Jan 1 to Dec 31).

-7. Closing balance: Market value in INR on March 31 (or the last trading day of the FY).
+- Closing balance: Market value in INR on December 31 (the close of the relevant calendar year).

 For exchange rates, the ITR utility accepts the SBI TT-buying rate on the relevant dates.
 Your broker's statement may show a different rate (the rate they actually executed at) — for tax purposes, use SBI TT-buying.